Wayne Nance: 1980s

 Bachmann had been seen alive with Nance, who had "taken her in" after she was left by a trucker in the area.
-She may have used the alias name "Robin" and claimed to have been either native to Texas or had passed through the state.
-Nance claimed she had left the area in September 1984, which was about the time she was killed.
-Her brother Derek Bachmann had been searching for Marcella since he was 21 years old, along with a private investigator.
+She used the alias name "Robin" and claimed to have been either native to Texas or had passed through the state.
+When asked by acquaintances about the whereabouts of "Robin", Nance would say "she's gone" and claimed that she had run off with a trucker or that he had put "her on a bus."
+Bachmann's grave was two miles from Nance's home.
+Nance claimed she had left the area on September 28, 1984, which was about the time she was killed.
+Her brother, Derek Bachmann, had been searching for Marcella since he was 21-years-old, along with a private investigator.
 He originally believed that she may have supported herself as a prostitute while away from home and may have become a victim of Gary Ridgway.
 Ridgway murdered at least 49 runaway children and prostitutes during the 1980s and 1990s.
 However, Marcella was never identified as one of his victims.
+When police conducted a search of Nance's home after his death, they found a series of photo-booth pictures of him and Bachmann.
+A strand of her hair was also found in Nance's truck.

-On September 11, 1985, the skeleton of Janet L. Lucas, 23, was found in Missoula, Montana, with two .32 caliber bullets in her skull.
+On September 11, 1985, the skeleton of Janet Lee Lucas, 23, was found in Missoula, Montana, with two .32 caliber bullets in her skull, three miles away from where Bachmann had been found.
 Investigators believe she died between 1983 and 1985.
 Lucas' remains went unidentified until May 2021, and she was initially believed to be of Asian descent.
 Like the other Jane Does found near East Missoula, Lucas was given a name before she was identified, "Christy Crystal Creek".
-Based on examination, her age range was between 18 and 35 years old.
-She was between 4 feet 10 and 5 feet 2 inches tall and weighed between 90 and 110 pounds.
+Based on examination, her age range was between 18-and-35-years-old.
+She was between 4-feet-10 and 5-feet-2 inches tall and weighed between 90 and 110 pounds.
 Examination indicated that she most likely had a history of smoking and had many fillings in her teeth, as well as two root canals.
-She also had had oral surgery that used characteristically Asian dental techniques, involving the screwing of a dental post into the tooth.
+She also had oral surgery that used characteristically Asian dental techniques, involving the screwing of a dental post into the tooth.
 After genetic genealogy research was conducted after a successful DNA extraction, it was learned that Lucas originated from Spokane, Washington, having disappeared from Sandpoint, Idaho during the summer of 1983.
 It is unknown when or why she came to Montana.
 Nance has not been definitively linked to this murder, but he is the only suspect.

-Nance is also responsible for the December 12, 1985, murders of Michael and Teresa Shook in Ravalli County, Montana, who were tied up inside their home and stabbed to death.
-The killer then attempted to destroy evidence by burning the house down.
-The couple's four children survived the crime.
-Items stolen from the Shook residence were later found in Nance's home.

-Before Nance's death and the discovery of his crimes, some of the murders were tentatively ascribed to David Meirhofer (1949-1974).
-A native Montanan and military veteran, Meirhofer confessed to four murders and then killed himself in custody in 1974, but authorities believed he may have committed additional crimes.